-Builders bet on built-for-rent
+Builders Bet on Built-for-rent

 Large home builders around the country announced their intentions to invest in the single-family rental space this year, including Taylor Morrison, Toll Brothers and Lennar.